wojtek19022/Photos_linker/README.md

 - user can select whether want to create an Shapefile or Geopackage in selected location or add it to a project layers in memory.

 Output data is projected in world geographic coordinate system - WGS-84.
 If in picture is saved and information about picture direction, it will be shown by arrow.
 If not, in the picture location will be a point.
+If user doesn't select any direction to save data, points with pictures locations will be projected in WEB WGS-84.

 Also in the pictures localizations, every signle picture that has metadata, is assigned its' time when the picture had been captured.